 The district recognizes safety, collaborative problem-solving and relationship building as the most important roles for an officer assigned to the school district.
 With the importance of community and relationship building being central to these roles, the title of School Resource Officer will be changed to Community Engagement Officer (CEO) to better reflect the expectations and role of the officers assigned to BSD.

-The district is in collaboration to finalize an agreement with the City of Bellevue and the Bellevue Police Department to have six CEOs assigned to the school district beginning in fall 2022.
+The district is in collaboration to finalize an agreement with the City of Bellevue and the Bellevue Police Department to have six CEOs assigned to the school district.
 These officers will not be assigned to any specific building but will be districtwide resources responsible for responding to and providing support to all BSD schools.